Here’s how I think about my omni-channel marketing strategy: Picture a bike wheel.

 But each spoke only attaches to a certain part of the wheel.
 As a result, your marketing initiatives often fail to reach your whole audience.

 Customers want a hands-on approach.
 Why?
 We like to feel listened to and important.
-Swarmed by ads and offers, today’s consumers align their time and dollars with brands that treat them well and share their values.
+Swarmed by ads and offers, today’s consumers give their time and dollars to brands that treat them well, recognize them as individuals and share their values.

 “Interpersonal relationships are ingrained so deeply into our social fabric that a customer will view your entire brand as a singular relationship … [omni-channel] ensures that customers receive a personalized conversation with your brand.”